corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/set-permissions.md

 When expressing grants for users, you can still use extended syntax for individual users, as described in Corda 4's guide on [defining RPC users and permissions](https://docs.corda.net/docs/corda-enterprise/4.8/node/operating/clientrpc.html#defining-rpc-users-and-permissions-1).

-## Expressing permissions in case of single sign-on (SSO) authentication
+## Express permissions in case of SSO authentication

-For username/password authentication for SSO, the password is no longer known and should not be included in the `node.conf` file or Shiro database.
+For username/password authentication for single sign-on (SSO), the password is no longer known and should not be included in the `node.conf` file or Shiro database.

 SSO permissions for a user are specified using an email address that is associated with an SSO-authenticated user.